nguyen14ck/MapReduce-Tutorial/README.md

 	Readme.md: includes scripts to execute tasks

-Instead of changing directly Hadoop cluster’s configuration, we use these file to set configuration parameters each time we initialize the system.
+Instead of changing directly Hadoop cluster’s configuration, we use these files to set configuration parameters each time we initialize the system.

 ## env.sh
 env.sh sets path to JAVA HOME, HADOOP HOME